 We must retain records for each study for specified periods for inspection by the client and by the applicable regulatory authority during audits.
 If we fail to comply with applicable regulations and guidelines, it could result in a material adverse effect.
-In addition, our failure to comply with applicable regulations and guidelines, depending on the extent of the failure, could result in fines, debarment, termination or suspension of ongoing research, the disqualification of data or litigation by clients, any of which could also result in a material adverse effect.
+In addition, our failure to comply with applicable regulations and guidelines, it could result in fines, debarment, termination or suspension of ongoing research, the disqualification of data or litigation by clients, any of which could also result in a material adverse effect.